Topologically protected flatness in chiral moir\'e heterostructures: Application to chiral TBG

 \subsection{Hidden constant of motion}

-We now make the distinction between the abelian and non-abelian regime analytically precise by proving that an invertible transformation can decouple the Hamiltonian of chiral TBG (Eq.~\ref{eq_chirltbg}) into two independent abelian $U(1)$ Dirac operators, for which the AS index theorem applies, so long as $\alpha < 0.89$.

-Our goal is to find the $\alpha$ for which there exists an invertible transformation $U$, making the Dirac operator abelian or diagonal; in other words, we want
+We overcome this problem by proving that an invertible transformation can decouple the Hamiltonian of chiral TBG (Eq.~\ref{eq_chirltbg}) into two independent abelian $U(1)$ Dirac operators, for which the AS index theorem may apply.
+Our goal is now to find an invertible transformation $U$ making the Dirac operator abelian or diagonal; in other words, we want

 for some $A_z'$.
 When such a $U$ exists, we notice that $[\mu_3, \mathcal{D}'] = 0$, such that the original Dirac operator possesses a hidden constant of motion $[U \mu_3 U^{-1}, \mathcal{D}] = 0$.
 Conversely, if $\mathcal{D}$ has a constant of motion of the form $\vec{X} \cdot \vec{\mu}$, then the matrix $U = N^{-1/2} (\vec{X}\cdot \vec{\mu} + x \mu_3)$, with $N = 2 x (x + X_3)$ and $x^2 = \vec{X}\cdot \vec{X}$, provides the desired invertible operator for Eq.~\ref{eq_transformeddirac} to hold.
-Referring to App.~\ref{app_detailsinvertibletransfo} for a detailed derivation, we find that the abelian gauge field and field strength are then related to $\vec{X}$ by
+Referring to App.~\ref{app_abelianization} for a detailed derivation, we find that the abelian gauge field and field strength are then related to $\vec{X}$ by